Plan Your Visit

 209 E. Pender Street

-A Firehall favourite for coffee and pastries.
+A Firehall favourite for coffee.

 At the Firehall, we want everyone’s viewing experience to be memorable for all the right reasons.
 In service of this goal, we have a few general policies to keep in mind when you visit.